truefoundry/llmperf/README.md

 # LLMPerf

 A Tool for evaulation the performance of LLM APIs.
+This repo is forked from https://github.com/ray-project/llmperf and builds upon this awesome project to log benchmarking metrics to Truefoundry.

 ## Installation